AbhilashDasari01/King-Tekken-Automated-Moves-Script/README.md

 to execute moves with frame-accurate timing.

 The script is useful for practicing or testing certain moves that require
-precise execution, such as Giant Swing, Twister, and Muscle Buster.
+precise execution, such as Giant Swing, Twister, Muscle Buster and Crouch Dash.

+Bonus: Tombstone Pile Driver can be done by reverse Crouch Dash f+(2+3)

 Requirements:
 -------------